 The Austrian NIR contains 32 RTD&D projects, which represents a significant increase compared to the 17 RTD&D projects identified in the NPF.
 Some of the new projects are follow-ups or expansions of the projects listed in the NPF (e.g. the 'Zero-Emission Mobility' project).
 A significant proportion of the RTD&D projects described in the NIR are probably concluded at the time of writing this assessment.
-The vast majority of the RTD&D projects described in the NIR refer to road transport.
-Electricity features prominently in these projects, but hydrogen, LNG and combinations of alternative fuels are also addressed.
+The vast majority of the RTD&D projects, but hydrogen, LNG and combinations of alternative fuels are also addressed.
 The total estimated budget for RTD&D projects reported in the NIR amounts to 148 million € for the period 2016-2025 (though most of it reflects the period 2016-2020 and information on the budget is not complete).
-The reported budget includes sub-national, national and supranational funding.
+The reported budget includes sub-national, national and supra-national funding.